StarRocks/starrocks/docs/en/sql-reference/sql-statements/loading_unloading/INSERT.md

 SELECT * FROM source_wiki_edit;
 ```

+If you want to ingest large a dataset, you can set a larger value for `timeout`, or for the session variable `insert_timeout`.

 ### Example 4: INSERT strict mode and max filter ratio

 The following example inserts data rows from the Parquet file **parquet/insert_wiki_edit_append.parquet** within the AWS S3 bucket `inserttest` into the table `insert_wiki_edit`, enables strict mode to filter the unqualified data records, and tolerates at most 10% of error data: